 We’ve gone through a workbook called The God in Me.
 Children from 6 to 11 can earn a badge or a pin if they are in scouts.
 Those who aren’t in scouts can earn a Unity emblem.
 We;ve also done a curriculum called “The Road to Oz” based on the Wizard of Oz.

 Within the past few years, the Youth Education Program has done several service projects.
 We collected money from our weekly love offering and from the generous congregants.
 Each Christmas we collect toiletries for area children and families, and each school year have provide school supplies to kids in the Court system and immigrant children.

 Visitors are always welcome!

 Denise Halbert-Raggio is the Director of First Unity’s Youth Ministry.
 She has been part of the Unity Family for 17 years.
 She loves working with the kids, Glenda and Cindy.
 Her background includes hospitality, and she is an avid reader.

-Sunday School teacher Cindy Gibbs has been part of the First Unity Sunday School since her family came to the church in 1999.
-Cindy has a PhD.
-In Education and certification in English as a Second Language.
+Youth Ministry teacher Cindy Gibbs has been part of the First Unity Youth Ministry since her family came to the church in 1999.
+Cindy has a PhD. in Education and certification in English as a Second Language.
 She volunteered with Girl Scouts, Cub Scouts and the Concordia Turners.
-Currently works at Long International Middle School with refugee children.
+She currently works at Long International Middle School with refugee children.

 Purpose Statement for First Unity’s Youth Education